openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 Shift expressions use *shift operators* '<<' (left shift), '>>' (signed right shift), and '>>>' (unsigned right shift).
-The value to be shifted is the left-hand operand in a shift operator.
-The right-hand operand specifies the shift distance.
+The value to be shifted is the left-hand operand in a shift operator, and the right-hand operand specifies the shift distance:

 .. code-block:: abnf